ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.rst

         ros2 pkg create --build-type ament_python <package_name>

 For this tutorial, you will use the optional arguments ``--node-name`` and ``--license``.
-``--node-name`` option creates a simple Hello World type executable in the package, and ``--license`` declares the licence information for the package.
+``--node-name`` option creates a simple Hello World type executable in the package, and ``--license`` declares the license information for the package.

 Enter the following command in your terminal: